CHOUABBIA-AMINE/HidraAPI/docs/roadmap/organization.md

  * <One-sentence technical responsibility.>
  *
  * <p>Business role:
- * <Explain what this type means in Hidra organization, employee, unit, position, or hierarchy management.>
+ * <Explain what this type means in Hidra organization, employee, unit, position, station-OU, or reporting management.>
  *
  * <p>Architecture role:
  * <Explain whether this belongs to API, application, domain, infrastructure, or configuration.>